gabormeresz/juiczing/README.md

 - Layout is wrapped with Gatsby SSR API's and Gatsby Browser API's _wrapPageElement_

-- All icon is from [React Icons](https://react-icons.github.io/react-icons/)
+- All icons are from [React Icons](https://react-icons.github.io/react-icons/)

 - Fonts are handled with [gatsby-plugin-webfonts](https://www.gatsbyjs.com/plugins/gatsby-plugin-webfonts/)